likecoin/likecoin-chain-tx-indexer/README.md

 In the following commands, you can specify the Postgres connection by providing `postgres-db`, `postgres-host`, `postgres-port`, `postgres-user`, `postgres-pwd` parameters.

-You may refer to `docker-compose.yml` and `docker-compose.import.yml` provided for Docker setup.
+You may refer to `docker-compose.yml` provided for Docker setup.

 ### import